gravitational/teleport/docs/4.0/aws_oss_guide.md

     on a different hostname.

-The CA certificates for the server will be generated to have `TELEPORT_EXTERNAL_HOSTNAME` as a CN, assuming it's set when the server starts
+The CA certificates for the server will be generated to have `TELEPORT_EXTERNAL_HOSTNAME` as a CN, assuming it's set when the server starts.

 #### Step 3: Create the Load Balancers
 2. When using ACM you must use an [application load balancer](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LoadBalancers:sort=loadBalancerName) (ALB) as this will terminate SSL.